 Depth Estimation Models

-For those unfamiliar with computer vision, the term “depth estimation” might be new.
-Depth, in this context, refers to the perceived distance between objects.
-While we know that photos are two-dimensional, we can still estimate how far objects are from each other within an image.
-Objects of the same size will appear larger when closer and smaller when farther away.
-Depth estimation, as a field of vision technology, involves determining the depth information of a three-dimensional space from a two-dimensional image.
+For those new to computer vision, the term “depth estimation” may sound unfamiliar.
+In this context, depth refers to the perceived distance between objects.
+Although photos are two-dimensional, we can estimate how far objects are from one another within an image.
+Objects of the same size appear larger when closer and smaller when farther away.
+Depth estimation, a field within vision technology, determines depth information for a three-dimensional space using only a two-dimensional image.

-The technology can be applied in various industries.
-For instance, consider how a self-driving car might recognize surrounding objects using only a camera without additional sensors.
-While the car can identify objects from a 2D image, it cannot easily determine the distance between the vehicle and those objects.
-In such cases, depth estimation can be utilized to estimate these distances based solely on the 2D image.
+This technology finds applications in various industries.
+For example, self-driving cars rely on depth estimation to recognize surrounding objects using only a camera, without additional sensors.
+While the car can identify objects in a 2D image, it cannot easily measure the distance between itself and those objects.
+In such cases, depth estimation enables the car to calculate these distances based solely on the 2D image.

 Source: Digging Into Self-Supervised Monocular Depth Estimation (Godard et al., 2018)

-Let’s take a closer look at depth estimation technology.
+Let’s dive deeper into depth estimation technology.
 How do humans perceive the distance of objects?
-We see the world with two eyes, each capturing slightly different visual information.
-Our brains interpret this difference in visual information as depth.
-Similarly, in computer vision, two or more cameras can be used to capture the same scene from different angles.
-By comparing these images, depth can be estimated.
-This is known as binocular depth estimation.
+We see the world through two eyes, each capturing slightly different visual information.
+Our brains process these differences to perceive depth.
+Similarly, in computer vision, two or more cameras capture the same scene from different angles.
+By comparing these images, computers estimate depth, a method known as binocular depth estimation.

-However, humans can also estimate distance with just one eye.
-We rely on the visual size of objects and accumulated experiential knowledge to estimate distance.
-Computers can do the same.
-When estimating distance from a single 2D image, this falls under the category of monocular depth estimation.
+Interestingly, humans can also gauge distance with just one eye.
+We rely on the apparent size of objects and our accumulated experience to make these judgments.
+Computers mimic this process as well.
+When they estimate depth using a single 2D image, the technique is referred to as monocular depth estimation.

 The Principle and Structure of Marigold Using Stable Diffusion